Skip to main content

 4 Pennsylvania Plaza, Manhattan, New York City, NY, 10001

-Billed as “the world’s most famous arena,” Madison Square Garden—also known as “The Garden”—has been a mecca of sports and entertainment for over half a century.
-Home to the New York Knicks and New York Rangers, the Midtown Manhattan venue also regularly hosts boxing matches and other sports events, concerts with world-renowned artists, and more.
+Billed as “the world’s most famous arena,” Madison Square Garden—also known as “the Garden”—has been a mecca of sports and entertainment for over half a century.
+Home to the New York Knicks and New York Rangers, the Midtown Manhattan venue also regularly hosts boxing matches and other sporting events, as well as concerts by world-renowned artists.

 The basics